yuriarthf/walletv4-subscription-contracts/README.md

 - `op::subscribe` to be called on the [AgoraAI WebApp](https://github.com/Hack-a-TONx/twaps).
 - User's subscriptions are retrievable by wallet address, through the service's Subscription Master contract.
 - New "subscription created" logs are stored as external-out messages in the Subscription Master shardchain.
+- All these are connected and accessible on [AgoraAI Bot](https://github.com/Hack-a-TONx/agora-module-bots)

 ## 🏗 Architecture Overview
 Each AI service present in the Agora Marketplace will be bound to a Subscription Master contract.
 In order for the user to get access to the service, the user will need to subscribe to it.